California Marriage Age Requirements Laws

 State laws regulating age limits for marriage are generally similar, although California is one of just a few states lacking a minimum age for marriage.
 However, minors (under the age of 18) must obtain both parental consent and a court order before they may legally tie the knot.
 Although couples seldom get married before they reach the age of majority, it is made available primarily to allow pregnant minors to marry.

 The brief table below outlines the basics of California's marriage age requirement.
-See Marriage Requirements Basics: Consent, Age, and Capacity for more more information.
+See Marriage Requirements Basics: Consent, Age, and Capacity for more information, and check FindLaw's extensive Marriage Law section for more articles and resources covering a wide variety of topics.

 |Code Section||Family §300-303|